DorianSheiles/DorianSheiles.github.io/index.md

 ---

-A Diploma certified Software Developer ****with the ability to create software in a variety of languages as a full stack developer. **My primary skill set consists of .NET Core and the React Framework.**
+A Diploma certified Software Developer ****with table to work with a variety of languages, frameworks and tools. **My primary skill set consists of .NET Core and the React Framework.**

-My most disciplined programming languages are **C#, HTML/CSS, JavaScript/TypeScript, SQL & Python**.
+I am proficient with the following programming languages are **C#, HTML/CSS, JavaScript/TypeScript, SQL & Python**.

 I’m also proficient with **Entity Framework 6, Entity Framework Core and possess one year of professional experience with the React Framework**.

-I have experience with the SOLID principles and try to adhere to them as much as I can. **I have experience in Scrum practices and agile development environments.**
+I have experience with SOLID principles and try to adhere to them as much as I can when appropriate however recognise there are times when I need to put business needs first.  **I have experience in Scrum practices and agile development environments.**

-I have developed excellent soft skills in system administration for windows environments and have a sound knowledge of networking, where I have performed the duties of a network engineer at previous places of employment.
+I have developed excellent soft skills in the following areas:

+- Explaining technical ideas to a non-technical audience
+- Written and Verbal communication
+- Understanding criticism isn’t inherently negative and is mandatory for improvement
+- Conducting meetings for clients and staff
+- Demonstrating proof of concepts to potential clients

 ## Work experience